zio/zio/docs/datatypes/stream/zstream.md

 ### Merging

 Sometimes we need to interleave the emission of two streams and create another stream.
-In these cases we can't use the `ZStream.concat` operation, we need another mechanism to pick elements from sources.
-ZIO Stream merge operations, do this for use.
+In these cases, we can't use the `ZStream.concat` operation because the `concat` operation waits for the first stream to finish and then consumes the second stream.
+So we need a non-deterministic way of picking elements from different sources.
+ZIO Stream's `merge` operations, do this for use.
 Let's discuss some variant of this operation:

 #### merge
 The `ZSstream#merge` picks elements randomly from specified streams: